Thairo Estrada Player Props: Giants vs. Cardinals

-On Tuesday, Thairo Estrada (.286 batting average in his past 10 games, with two doubles, two home runs, two walks and two RBI) and the San Francisco Giants play the St. Louis Cardinals, whose starting pitcher will be Jake Woodford.
-First pitch is at 9:45 PM ET.
+The San Francisco Giants, including Thairo Estrada (.295 on-base percentage in past 10 games, 67 points below season-long percentage), take on starter Steven Matz and the St. Louis Cardinals at Oracle Park, Wednesday at 9:45 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Cardinals.
+He had a one-hit showing in his last game (1-for-4) against the Cardinals.

 Thairo Estrada Game Info & Props vs. the Cardinals